rbott/homegear-web/README.md

 # TODO
 homegear-web is far away from being complete.
 Several features are even outright broken (aka have not been finished yet).
 But for the most part, they are just missing in the frontend.
 Here is an incomplete list:
-* interface is German-only right now
-* you can not set anything else besides the temperature on a valve (although the buttons might suggest something else)
 * graphs should be drawn 'on demand'
 * it is not possible view a custom timespan for a graph (currently only daily, weekly, monthly)
-* it is not possible to apply a given setting (e.g. temperature) to all valves at the same time
-* handle POST requests correctly with jquery-mobile
 * store tempsets (time schedules for temperature settings) on valves - there is some experimental work here in the backend but that's about it

 # Disclaimer